 In photography, aesthetics typically refer to the characteristics that immediately stand out to an observer.
 These characteristics can include colors, light, composition, lines, or your choice of subject and how an observer feels when looking at your pictures.

-Why Do We Create Art?
+Why Do People Create Art?

 Humans have a drive to create things.
 There are different possible explanations, including the need to communicate and express themselves.